bitfinity-network/tech-docs-bitfinity-evm/docs/getting-started/block-explorer.md

 The Bitfinity Block Explorer offers a wide range of features and benefits for both users and developers:

 - **Real-time Data**: Access up-to-date information on blocks, transactions, and network statistics.
-- **User-friendly Interface**: Easily navigate and explore the blockchain data with a intuitive and responsive UI.
+- **User-friendly Interface**: Easily navigate and explore the blockchain data with an intuitive and responsive UI.
 - **Developer Tools**: Gain insights into smart contract execution, collator data, token transfers, and more with charts and statistics.
 - **ERC-20 Token Support**: View a comprehensive list of ERC-20 tokens deployed on the Bitfinity network.
 - **Transaction Details**: Dive into the details of individual transactions, including sender, recipient, gas usage, and more.